swimmingly/swimmingly.github.io/_pages/other/individualism.md

 The worst attitude is to deny the state as such, ie, anarchy.
 This naive repression causes the state to assume the worst possible forms.
 Anarchy is the most insidious form of collectivism.
 Communists spread the lie of anarchy among conscientious but naive youth.
 Who become the useful idiots, the paid vanguard and cannon fodder of future collectivist states.

-Government is not mind control but control by the mind.
+Government is not mind control, but an instrument of control.
 To resist government is to resist reason, to defy the reality reason comprehends, and ultimately, to seek its annihilation.
 Which is why anarchists become filled with fear of and hatred for everything.
 They project their own desperate evil outward as they smash and burn what is left of the decency and order around them.
 It's a sad waste due to cultural bad training---and the logical result of generations of state schooling.

+Anarcho-capitalist philosophy is shallow.
+It pretends politics can exist without its philosophical roots.
+It imagine that money will motivate everyone to be good.
+It retires from conflict and complains when evil triumphs.
+It is fatally naive.
+Some people (communists, jihadis, etc) hate money.
+It is a sign of evil.
+It incites them.
+Only force reaches them: either force of presence or force of arms.
+Take your pick.

 #### philosophy

 Individualism is based on the ethics of egoism or selfism, the epistemology of reason, and the metaphysics of realism.
-Its foremost philosophical advocates are Ayn Rand, John Locke, and Aristotle.
-The result is the fabulous freedoms, refinement, and prosperity of Western society for hundreds of years.
+Its foremost philosophical advocates are , Aristotle, John Locke, and Ayn Rand.
+The results are the fabulous freedoms, refinement, and prosperity of Western society for hundreds of years.

 Collectivism mystically views society as the moral agent.
 It views an individual as provisional, or illusory, or as a mere cell in the larger "whole" of society.
 Thus the individual has no will, no absolute rights.
 The life, motility, and possessions loosely associated with him belong to the state.